bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/filesystem.md

 The filesystem object can be used to inspect various aspects of mounted file systems, including the format of the file system.
 Here are some of the possible format types:affsext, ext2, ext2_oldhpfsisominix, minix_30, minix2, minix2_30 msdos ncpnfsprocsmbxenixsysv4, sysv2cohufsxia

+# block size of &lt;filesystem&gt; : integer

+No documentation exists.

+# device name of &lt;filesystem&gt; : string

+No documentation exists.

 # file count of &lt;filesystem&gt; : integer

 Returns the total number of files that may be saved on this filesystem.

+# filesystem type of &lt;filesystem&gt; : string

+No documentation exists.

 # free file count of &lt;filesystem&gt; : integer